Trumps to skip Kennedy Center Honors for 2nd straight year

 Other presidents, including Bill Clinton and Jimmy Carter, have missed Kennedy Center ceremonies.
 Trump is the first to miss them twice.

-Grisham cited scheduling conflicts: Trump is scheduled to attend the G20 summit in Argentina at the end of the month.
-Had he come to the Kennedy Center, it’s unlikely he would have been warmly welcomed by at least some of the honorees, who include Cher and “Hamilton” playwright Lin-Manuel Miranda, both sharp critics.
+Grisham cited scheduling conflicts: Trump is expected to attend the G20 summit in Argentina at the end of the month.
+Had he come to the Kennedy Center, it’s unlikely he would have been warmly welcomed by at least some of the honorees, who include Cher and “Hamilton” playwright Lin-Manuel Miranda, both sharp critics of the president.

 Last year, honoree Norman Lear said he would boycott the event if Trump was there.
 The White House then announced the president and first lady would not be going “to allow the honorees to celebrate without any political distraction.”